Whitewater Ski Resort offers a variety of avalanche safety and backcountry courses for skiers/snowboarders with a wide range of experience.

 |Companion Rescue Skills||February 7th, 2021||$125|

-This course has been recently developed by Avalanche Canada in direct response to feedback from AST 1 course participants looking for more practice of safely moving through avalanche terrain.
+This course has been recently developed by Avalanche Canada to offer a full field day expanding on the AST1 skill of safely moving through avalanche terrain.

-This course begins in the base area with a refresher on planning a backcountry day trip and all of the resources available to you.
-Then, head out of bounds to put in some time practicing on avalanche terrain recognition and management.
-Includes lift ticket for the day.
+This course begins in the base area with a refresher on planning a backcountry day trip and where to find the resources to build a trip plan.
+Then you will head out of bounds to develop advanced terrain evaluation and management skills.
+The cost includes a lift ticket for the day.

 - Use the public avalanche bulletin and weather info to plan a backcountry trip.

-*Includes an Avalanche Canada Managing Avalanche Terrain (MAT) certificate
+You will receive an Avalanche Canada Managing Avalanche Terrain (MAT) certificate upon completion of this course.

 This day is spent outside in the Whitewater backcountry.
 Expect to be outside all day (9:00 am-4:00 pm) while undergoing physical activity.

-Participants must have: Avalanche transceiver, probe, shovel, skis with climbing skins, and touring bindings (ie Marker Duke, Salomon Guardian, Atomic Tracker, etc).
-Splitboards are highly recommended for snowboarders.
-This equipment can be rented at Whitewater (make sure you pre-book and get fitted at the rental shop the day before the start of the course).
+Avalanche transceiver, probe, shovel, skis with climbing skins, and touring bindings (ie Marker Duke, Salomon Guardian, Atomic Tracker, etc).
+Splitboards are highly recommended for snowboarders instead of snowshoes.
+This equipment can be rented at Whitewater (make sure you pre-book and get fitted at the rental shop before the start of the course).

 |Managing Avalanche Terrain||January 2nd, 2021||$125|